DevMountain/react-intro-class/README.md

 ### Instructions

 * Create a method called `setOperator` that takes an `operator` parameter
-* Create update the operator `div` elemetns to call the `setOperator` method with the correct operator
+* Update the operator `div` elements to call the `setOperator` method with the correct operator
 * Only run code in the `setOperator` method if the operator has not been set before
 * Update the operator, temp, and display properties on state in the `setOperator` method